 4th row L to R: 1-Hahn S 2/c, 4-Wybrow SC 3/c, 5-Bailey EM 1/c, 7-Munsel MoMM 3/c, 8-Cahill MoMM 3/c, 9-Tucker S 1/c, 10-Campbell RM 1/c, 11-Lieder MM 1/c, 14-McConnell S 1/C & 16-Fostair QM 2/c.

-U.S. Navy photo courtesy of Ronald Norford, whose brother, Robert Nelson Norford, F1/C, USNR was lost on the Escolar (SS-294).
+USN photo courtesy of Ronald Norford, whose brother, Robert Nelson Norford, F1/C, USNR, was K.I.A. with the Escolar (SS-294) and her entire crew of 82.

 Escolar 117k Escolar (SS-294) torpedoman Charles Yaworsky, W. TM3 is pictured in the second row, second person on the right hand side behind the torpedo at the Naval Training School at Newport, CT.

-Escolar 127k The following 4 photos appear to be an awards ceremony for the officers and crew of the Escolar (SS-294), May 3, 1944, probably in Philadelphia.
-The following text are comments based on what seems to be happening here, contributed by Dave Johnston (USNR).
+Escolar 127k The following 4 photos appear to be an awards ceremony for the officers and crew of the Escolar (SS-294), 3 May 1944, probably in Philadelphia.
+The following text are comments based on what seems to be happening here, contributed by David Johnston

 Well, in taking a look at the uniform, it is the aviation officer working greens.
 The officer is an ensign, and has just been awarded what looks like the Silver Star (or possibly the Bronze Star).
 He also has several other ribbons/medals, and appears to have some sort of warfare badge just below the ribbons (it looks like wings), and possibly another badge above the ribbons.
 I am normally bad at guessing ages, but this guy looks considerably older than the typical 23 year old naval aviation officer program graduate.